Rangers score 10 in first 2 innings, beat Orioles 17-8

 Andrew Cashner (3-10) retired only five batters, allowing eight runs on seven hits.
 He struck out one, walked one and had a wild pitch.

-"It was just one of those days," said Cashner, who played collegiately at nearby TCU and pitched last season for Texas.
-"I was just really struggling finding my pitches."
+The Orioles have lost 12 of their last 13 away games and are 13-41 on the road this season, worst in the majors.

+Profar's homer, his 11th of the season, sailed into the upper deck in right field.

-Odor, who hit .341 in July, hit a two-run homer into the right-field second tier in the sixth, his 11th of the year.
+Odor, who hit .341 in July, blasted a two-run homer into the right-field second tier in the sixth, his 11th of the year.
 His first four walks came in the first four innings.

 Joey Gallo hit his team-leading 27th home run for Texas in the seventh.